rushiagr/npf/content/blog/better-aws-command-line-interface.md

 Commands for resource creation are short and consistent (`mkvm` creates virtual machines, `mkkp` creates keypairs, `mksg` create security groups).
-No need to remember AMI IDs (presently it selects Ubuntu 16.04 64-bit image by default for you, but in future you might specify an OS name and OS version).
+No need to remember AMI IDs (presently it selects Ubuntu 16.04 64-bit image by default, but in future you might specify an OS name and OS version).
 All the commands supported so far are:

     lsvm    - List all virtual machines
     mkvm    - Create a virtual machine